ReisPires/IJCNN21-why-ignore-content/README.md

-# KDMiLe 2021 - Why Ignore Content?
+# Beyond Recommendations: Intrinsic Evaluation Strategies for Item Embeddings in Recommender Systems
-Source code of the paper "Why Ignore Content?
-An Intrinsic Evaluation of Item Embeddings for Collaborative Filtering", submitted at the Symposium on Knowledge Discovery, Mining and Learning 2021
+Source code of the paper "Beyond Recommendations: Intrinsic Evaluation Strategies for Item Embeddings in Recommender Systems"

 ## How to reproduce experiments
-To fully reproduce the experiments presented on the papers, you'll have to perform 7 steps:
+To fully reproduce the experiments presented in the papers, you'll have to perform 7 steps:
 1. Prepare the environment
 2. Download datasets
 3. Create embeddings